semantic #

 #

-Add .unstyled to opt out of decorative styling while keeping reset normalizations.
+Add the .unstyled builtin class to opt out of decorative styling while keeping reset normalizations.
 Works for both decorative containers and interactive elements like links, buttons, inputs, and summary.

 <a href="/home">styled link</a> <a href="/home" class="unstyled">unstyled link</a>